Betaworld/betaworld-modpack/README.md

 ### Utility

 Some mods don't change Betaworld itself, but provide utility to the player.
-In rare cases, we fall in love with a utility mod, and add it here.
+In rare cases, we fall in love with a utility mod and add it here.

 * [Zan's Minimap](http://www.planetminecraft.com/mod/zans-minimap/)
     * **Why Zan's Minimap?**